NC Car Accident Settlement Taxes: What Is Taxable?

 The insurance company or defendant that pays your settlement is required to file a 1099-MISC form with the IRS for any taxable payment exceeding $600.
 They are not required to issue a 1099 for the tax-free physical injury portion.

-If you receive a 1099 form, you must report the income on your tax return -- even if you believe it was issued in error.
-If you believe the 1099 incorrectly includes tax-free physical injury compensation, your tax professional can help you properly report the amount and claim the exclusion on your return.
+If you receive a 1099 form, you must report the income on your tax return -- even if you believe it was issued in error or overstated.
+A common problem is that insurance companies issue a single 1099 for the full settlement amount, including both the tax-free physical injury portion and any taxable components.
+This does not mean the entire amount is taxable -- it means you need to properly report and claim your exclusion.

 Attorney Fees and Taxes